CARBON-Plus-Team/Orange-NFS-MusicEd-UI-MPF-MUS-PFDATA-NFSC-NFSMW-/README.md

 ## Acknowledgments

-This software stands on the shoulders of the following projects and individuals who made NFS Carbon music modding possible:
+This software stands on the shoulders of the following projects and individuals who made NFSC/MW music modding possible:

 ### PFDataCompiler Contributors